ponchotitlan/ciscoCVP_googleDialogflow_dance/README.md

 The details for CVP app setup via CallStudio are explained in [this repo's Wiki entry](https://github.com/ponchotitlan/ciscoCVP_googleDialogflow_dance/wiki/%F0%9F%91%A9%E2%80%8D%F0%9F%9A%80-Setting-up-the-interaction-between-Cisco-CVP-and-Google-DialogFlow).

-Please check this repo's Wiki for a complete use case example, showcasing a CVP application designed in CallStudio for the purpose.

 Crafted with :heart: by [Alfonso Sandoval - Cisco](https://linkedin.com/in/asandovalros)